Python is an open-source, general purpose programming language.

 A common mistake for new users of HPC clusters is to run heavy workloads directly on a login node (e.g.,

 endeavour.usc.edu).
 Unless you are only running a small test, please make sure to run your program as a job interactively on a compute node.
 Processes left running on login nodes may be terminated without warning.
 For more information on jobs, see our Running Jobs user guide.

-To run Python interactively on a compute node, first use Slurm's
+To run Python interactively on a compute node, follow these two steps:

 Make sure to change the resource requests (the

 --time=1:00:00 --ntasks=1 --cpus-per-task=8 --mem=16GB --account=<project_id> part after your